Modelling non-stationarity in asymptotically independent extremes: Simulation study

-We now consider our ultimate goal of estimating return curves, $\RC{p}{\mathbf{z}_t}$, for extreme survival probabilities.
-Curve estimates $\overline{\mathrm{RC}}_{\mathbf{z}_t}(p)$ at $p=1/n$ under $\Bar{\lambda}^*_{QR}$ and $\Bar{\lambda}_{BP}^*$ were obtained for 250 simulated examples from each copula.
+We now briefly consider the goal of estimating return curves, $\RC{p}{\mathbf{z}_t}$, for extreme survival probabilities.
+Curve estimates $\overline{\mathrm{RC}}_{\mathbf{z}_t}(p)$ at $p=1/n$ under a subset of estimators were obtained for 250 simulated examples from each copula.
 To give an overall impression of the bias from each estimator, we fix a time point $t$ and plot the median of the 250 estimates for $\overline{\mathrm{RC}}_{\mathbf{z}_t}(p)$.
 Specifically, since each coordinate of $\overline{\mathrm{RC}}_{\mathbf{z}_t}(p)$ is associated with a ray $w \in [0,1]$, we take the median along each ray.
 Median curve estimates for the negatively correlated Gaussian example are given alongside the true return curves in Figure \ref{fig:normal_curves}.
 As can be observed, the estimated curves in each case closely resemble the true return curves.
 This is even true at the start of the observation period, for which significant bias in ADF estimators was observed.
-Return curve estimates for each of the other simulated examples were similar in accuracy; these plots can be found in the Supplementary Material.
-Note than in each case, none of the theoretical properties for return curves derived in \citetalias{Murphy-Barltrop2022a} have been applied.
+Similar plots were obtained for the remaining copula examples.